comp524-s19/unc-comp-vm/README.md

     git config --global user.name "FirstName LastName"
     git config --global user.email "the-email-@address-you-use-on-github.com"

+### [Optional] Key Authentication with GitHub

-Additionally, to make it possible for you to *push* commits to GitHub repositories, you will want to generate a key pair that will authenticate you with GitHub.
+Optionally, you can also enable key-based authentication with GitHub.
+While the default password-approach should be sufficient for the purposes of this class, many companies only permit key-based authentication.
+To set this up, you will want to generate a key pair that will authenticate you with GitHub.
 The following command will ask you a series of three questions, just press enter three times for now.
 The default location for the key is best and you do not need a passphrase to protect the key for now.

     ssh-keygen -t rsa -b 4096 -C "the-email-@address-you-use-on-github.com"